 The weekend starts on Friday night, when Sociedad will be aiming for first place as they host bottom side Leganes, though it might only be overnight with Real travelling to Eibar and Barcelona welcoming Celta Vigo to Camp Nou on Saturday evening.

 Atlético Madrid host Espanyol on Sunday afternoon, and the final game of the weekend is a Seville derby as Real Betis face city rivals Sevilla.

 Early days, of course, but nonetheless it makes for a captivating beginning to what already promises to be one of the most intriguing title races in recent years.

-Barcelona, who won their 26th Spanish title last season, have strengthened again as they attempt to reassert their dominance in Europe as well as domestically.
-Antoine Griezmann has arrived at Camp Nou following a €120m move from Atlético de Madrid, joining another big-money signing in former Ajax midfielder Frenkie de Jong.
+Barça, who won their 26th Spanish title last season, have strengthened again as they attempt to reassert their dominance in Europe as well as domestically.
+Antoine Griezmann arrived at Camp Nou following a €120m move from Atlético, joining another big-money signing in former Ajax midfielder Frenkie de Jong.

-That'll only make things tougher for Real Madrid, who struggled last season without the goals and influence of Cristiano Ronaldo and finished third, 19 points off the top.
+That only makes things tougher for Real Madrid, who struggled last season without the goals and influence of Cristiano Ronaldo and finished third, 19 points off the top.

 They've responded by reinstating Zinédine Zidane as manager, who won three consecutive UEFA Champions League finals in his first spell, and building a new squad of Galacticos led by the signings of Eden Hazard, Luka Jovic and Ferland Mendy.

-And let's never write off Diego Simeone's Atlético, last season's runners up, who replaced Griezmann well with Benfica's João Félix and strengthened elsewhere despite a number of outgoings.
+But let's never write off Diego Simeone's Atleti, last season's runners up, who replaced Griezmann well with Benfica's João Félix and strengthened elsewhere despite a number of outgoings.